Jai-Dhiman/Jai-Dhiman/README.md

 **What I'm into:** Audio ML • AI alignment research • Applied ML

-Won 3 hackathons, hopefully more in the future • Still play piano

 **Currently:** Teaching machines to *listen* to music the way humans do.

 > *“Still play piano — we haven’t been replaced yet.”*